Lab Space

 Robot arms

-At the moment, we have two Franka Emika Research 3 robots.
+At the moment, we have five Franka Emika Research 3 robots.
 They are 7 degrees-of-freedom robots, which means they can reach the same position and orientation in space in different ways.
 The robots are designed in a way to be safe to work alongside humans, which is important in our human-robot collaboration research.

 © Daniel Sliwowski